 New York City’s Magical Legacy: Key Periods, Figures & Collectible History

-New York City has always been a crossroads of wonder—where performers, inventors, spiritualists, and collectors shaped the evolution of modern magic.
+The Magic of New York City has always been a crossroads of wonder—where performers, inventors, spiritualists, and collectors shaped the evolution of modern magic.
 At MagicTrickCollection.com, we explore this rich heritage to help collectors, historians, and enthusiasts understand the origins and value of the props, creators, and traditions that still influence magic today.

 The 20th Century: Magic Shops, Broadway & New Generations of Magicians